Nestlé Health Science UK Statement on Demand for Specialist Infant Formulas for Cows’ Milk and Multiple Food Allergies

 Once diagnosed, cows’ milk allergy symptoms can be easily managed with the correct support.

-CMA is a food allergy where your baby’s immune system reacts abnormally to proteins in cows’ milk.
-In rare cases, even babies who are exclusively breastfed may develop CMA by reacting to the cows’ milk protein that is transferred through the breast milk.
+Cows’ Milk Protein Allergy (CMPA) is a food allergy where your baby’s immune system reacts abnormally to proteins in cows’ milk.
+In rare cases, even babies who are exclusively breastfed may develop CMPA by reacting to the cows’ milk protein that is transferred through the breast milk.

-Diagnosing CMA can be challenging.
-If you suspect your baby may have CMA, you should visit your doctor.
+Diagnosing cows’ milk protein allergy can be challenging.
+If you suspect your baby may have CMPA, you should visit your doctor.
 Keeping track of your baby’s symptoms and feeds may support your doctor assessment.

 DISCOVER THE STORIES FROM OTHER PARENTS

 We are here to help and support you and your baby.
-Discover other parents’ stories in these videos, where they discuss their journey to reaching a diagnosis of CMA for their baby.
+Discover other parents’ stories in these videos, where they discuss their journey to reaching a diagnosis of cow’s milk allergy for their baby.

 ADRIANA, MOTHER, LONDON